Stories My Mother and Father Told Me

 November 14, 2019

 Portland artist and author, Diana Lo Mei Hing, shares stories of her Chinese family who fled Guangdong Province during the Cultural Revolution.
 Taking refuge in Milan, Italy, the family struggled to reunite its members and preserve its identity in a foreign land.

 November 3, 2019

 Siblings Mel, Terry, and Fran Lee grew up in Portland Chinatown in the 1950s and 1960s, as the neighborhood was undergoing a massive transition.

 August 29, 2019

-The Fongs grew up in a flat with no running water on SW Pine Avenue and Second Avenue at the north end of Old Chinatown.
+The Fongs grew up in a flat with no running water on the North end of Old Chinatown.
 Their father, Gui Duck Fong, fought in World War I and was awarded U.S. citizenship for his service overseas.
-Returning from the war, he opened the Hop Lee Tailor Shop on SW Third and Ankeny, which became the front for one of the largest gambling casinos in Portland Chinatown.
+Returning from the war, he opened the Hop Lee Tailor Shop, which became the front for one of the largest gambling casinos in Portland Chinatown.

 Dmae Roberts' Mei Mei: A Daughter’s Song

 June 27, 2019